googleforgames/quilkin/docs/src/filters/writing_custom_filters.md

 add a main function that does that.
 Quilkin relies on the [Tokio] async runtime, so we need to import that crate and wrap our main function with it.

-We can also register custom filters in quilkin using [`FilterRegistry::register`][filters::FilterRegistry::register]
+We can also register custom filters in quilkin using [`FilterRegistry::register`][FilterRegistry::register]

 Add Tokio as a dependency in `Cargo.toml`.